 What We Do

-100 Good Women is our name, but what we are is a community.
 Our community helps when there is a need that slips through the cracks.

 For example, social workers or case workers contact us regarding specific needs, which may be new housing for someone who has left the shelter and is getting a home but needs stuff.
 The stuff we never think of.
 Shower curtain, trash can, microwave, bath towels, and more.
-Maybe they know of a family who is in need of assistance during a rough time.
+Maybe they know of a family who needs assistance during a rough time.
 We will check our stash of gift cards and do our best to give them some relief.
 Maybe it is Christmas and we have families in need.
 We adopt several families and give the community many ways to help make their holidays happy and bright.
 The list goes on.